-Juul seeks to halt FDA order banning e-cigarette sales in US
+Juul seeks to block FDA ban on its e-cigarettes in US

 To stay on the market, companies must show that their e-cigarettes benefit public health.
 In practice, that means proving that adult smokers who use them are likely to quit or reduce their smoking, while teens are unlikely to get hooked on them.

-The FDA said Juul’s application left regulators with significant questions and didn’t include enough information to evaluate any potential risks.
+The FDA said Juul’s application left regulators with significant questions and didn’t include enough information to evaluate any potential health risks.
 Juul said it submitted enough information and data to address all issues raised.

+While Juul remains a top seller, its share of the U.S. e-cigarette market has dipped to about half.
+The company was widely blamed for a surge in underage vaping a few years ago, but a recent federal survey showed a drop in the teen vaping rate and a shift away from Juul’s products.

+The devices heat a nicotine solution into a vapor that’s inhaled, bypassing many of the toxic chemicals produced by burning tobacco.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.